How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Experiments

-The goal of this work is to uncover a {\it faithful} interpretation of an existing model, i.e. revealing, as accurately as possible, the process by which the model arrives at the prediction.
-Human-provided labels will not help us in demonstrating this~(e.g., human rationales~\cite{camburu2018snli,deyoung2019eraser}), as humans cannot judge if an interpretation is faithful~\cite{jacovi2020towards}.
-On the contrary, one is often interested in using such attribution methods to uncover pathologies (or biases) in models or hidden biases in the data.
-Evaluating faithfulness is challenging, as ground-truth is not known on real tasks and with real models.
-Our strategy is to i) show the effectiveness of \textsc{DiffMask} in a controlled setting where ground-truth is available (Section~\ref{sec:toy}); ii) test the effectiveness of our relaxation for learning discrete masks (on a real model, Section~\ref{sec:sst-erasure-quality}); iii) demonstrate that the method is stable and that accuracy does not degrade due to masking (Section~\ref{sec:sst-stability}).
-Once we have established that \textsc{DiffMask} can be trusted, we use it to analyse BERT-based models fine-tuned on sentiment classification (Sections~\ref{sect:sst-comparisons}--\ref{sect:sst-ablations}), where we also contrast its attributions with those of other methods, and on question answering (Section~\ref{sec:qa}).
+Our strategy is to i) show the effectiveness of \textsc{DiffMask} in a controlled setting (i.e., a toy task) where ground-truth is available; ii) test the effectiveness of our relaxation for learning discrete masks (on a real model for sentiment classification); and iii) demonstrate that the method is stable and models behave the same when masking is applied.
+Once we have established that \textsc{DiffMask} can be trusted, we use it to analyze BERT-based models~\citep{devlin2018bert} fine-tuned on sentiment classification, and on question answering.
+We report hyperparameters in Appendix~\ref{sec:hyper}, and additional plots, examples and analysis in Appendix~\ref{sec:extra}.